1.1. In these Rules, the following words and expressions have the following meanings:

 20.10.
 Requests for the postponement of a Match for any reason will not be considered more than forty- eight (48) hours before the scheduled time of kick-off.

 21.1.
-Both Match Team Sheets must be completed and handed in to the Home Club match day secretary, who shall be readily available, at least seventy five (75) minutes before kick-off of each Match (except at least ninety (90) minutes before kick-off of any Match to be transmitted “live” on terrestrial television).
-The Home Club shall ensure that both Team Sheets are handed to the Match Officials at least sixty (60) minutes before kick-off.
+Both Match Team Sheets must be completed at least seventy-five (75) minutes before kick-off of each Match (except at least ninety (90) minutes before kick-off of any Match to be transmitted “live” on terrestrial or digital television) using the systems and procedures set by the FAW from time to time.

 21.2.
 Any Club altering its team selection or numbering after Team Sheets have been exchanged will be subject to any action decided upon by the Board.
 After the validated Team Sheets have been submitted by both Clubs, and if the Match has not yet kicked off, no replacement is allowed except in the following cases:

 21.2.1.
-If any of the 11 Players indicated on the Team Sheet as forming the starting 11 are not able to start the match due to physical incapacity, they may only be replaced by any of the substitutes listed on the initial Team Sheet.
-The substitute(s) in question may then only be replaced by a registered player (players) not listed on the initial Team Sheet, so that the quota of substitutes is not reduced.
-During the match, three (3) Players may still be substituted.
+If any of the eleven (11) Players indicated on the Team Sheet as forming the starting eleven (11) are not able to start the Match due to physical incapacity, they may only be replaced by any of the substitutes listed on the initial Team Sheet.
+The substitute(s) in question may then only be replaced by a registered Player (or Players) not listed on the initial Team Sheet, so that the quota of substitutes is not reduced.
+During the Match, three (3) Players may still be substituted.

 21.2.2.
 If any of the substitutes listed on the Team Sheet are not able to be fielded due to physical incapacity, they may only be replaced by a registered Player not listed on the initial Team Sheet.